Quick Health Scoop

 - The recommendation of two servings of oily fish per week for healthy adults equates to approximately 500 mg EPA and DHA Omega-3s per day‡

 - A standard 1000 mg fish oil softgel provides around 300 mg of Omega-3s (and even less EPA and DHA), and to meet the 500 mg EPA and DHA recommendation, a minimum of two softgels would be necessary

-Many people focus on the dosage of fish oil to take, like 1000 mg or 1200 mg, but it is the omega-3s that matter.
+Many people focus on the dosage of fish oil to take per day, like 1000 mg or 1200 mg, but it is the Omega-3s that matter.
 This is where the benefits of fish oil are found.
-The two types of omega-3 fatty acids to focus on are EPA and DHA.
-These omega-3s are naturally found in oily fish like salmon, halibut, sardines and anchovies, and are the very reason why fish oil supplements have received such high praise.
+The two types of Omega-3 fatty acids to focus on are EPA and DHA.
+These Omega-3s are naturally found in oily fish like salmon, halibut, sardines and anchovies, and are the very reason why fish oil supplements have received such high praise.

 EPA and DHA: What’s the Catch?

 A regular intake of EPA and DHA can play a positive role in your health.
 When made available to the body, EPA and DHA are incorporated into cell membranes (such as heart cells) and help support flexible cell membranes.† Scientists continue to add to the extensive amount of research on EPA and DHA.